 The next was a design.
-The wife likes dogwoods, so I decided dogwood flowers on the back would be the Most Unexceptional choice.
+The wife likes dogwoods, so I decided dogwood flowers on the back would be the best choice.
 Now, I have all the artistic ability a lobotomized possum, so drawing the flowers is out of the question.
 I found a picture on the internet and isolated the flower part.
 From there… tracing paper.

 First I created an outline of what the phone case looked like.
 Another recurring problem was trying to wrap my head around what side was the show face and which one was the glue side.
 With this design, have the camera hole in the middle of the flower would have been a disaster.

 I made layers of the tracing paper.
 The very bottom layer was the flower picture, the next up was the phone outline, and one top of that was the version of the flower I traced.

 Here is the flower traced and I’m trying to work out the Most Unexceptional grain direction for light flow.
 Another thing I’ve worked out is that a key for appearance is the flow of light and wood grain.

 And moved the flower down one to trace it again.
 I also rotated and worked the picture to make it not look like I just traced the same flower twice.